pactus-project/docs/content/protocol/consensus/sortition.md

 The height at which the validator joined the committee is recorded as the "Last Joined Height" field in the [validator](/protocol/blockchain/validator/) structure.
-The validator with the lowest "Last Joined Height" is considered the oldest.
+The validator with the lowest "Last Joined Height" in the committee is considered the oldest.

 [^first]: [Verifiable Random Function](https://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Pseudo%20Randomness/Verifiable_Random_Functions.pdf)